hsunami/ferrit/README.md

     ControlConnection - [Control connection] Refreshing schema
-    ControlConnection - [Control connection] Successfully connected to /127.0.0.1 Session - Adding /127.0.0.1 to list of queried hosts Ferrit - Server started on http://localhost:8080
+    ControlConnection - [Control connection] Successfully connected to /127.0.0.1 Session - Adding /127.0.0.1 to list of queried hosts Ferrit - Server started on http://localhost:6464

+The host and port settings can be changed in: src/main/resources/application.conf.

+    app {
+      server {
+      host = "127.0.0.1"
+      port = 6464
+    }

 API Documentation
 -----------------

-> To view API documentation, start Ferrit and visit http://localhost:8080 in your browser.
+> To view API documentation, start Ferrit and visit http://localhost:6464 in your browser.
 I will likely move them over to this page in a future update.

 How to Run a Crawl Job